 This section compares clusterings produced by D-VIC against those of related algorithms (Table \ref{tab: performance}).
-On each of the three benchmark HSIs analyzed, D-VIC produces a clustering that is closer to the ground truth labels than those produced by related algorithms.
-The Indian Pines dataset (Fig. \ref{fig:indianPinesGT}) is expected to be challenging because pixels from the same class exist in multiple segments of the image, and the size of ground truth clusters varies substantially across the $K=16$ classes.
+On each of the three benchmark HSIs analyzed, D-VIC produces a clustering closer to the ground truth labels than those produced by related algorithms.
+In the Indian Pines (Fig. \ref{fig:indianPinesGT}) scene, pixels from the same class exist in multiple segments of the image, and the size of ground truth clusters varies substantially across the $K=16$ classes.
+As such, though supervised and semi-supervised HSI classification algorithms may output highly-accurate classifications of the Indian Pines HSI~\cite{kotzagiannidis2021semi, qin2018spectral, hong2020graph, sun2021supervised, kavalerov20203}, this image is expected to be challenging for fully-unsupervised clustering algorithms that rely on no ground truth labels.
 Nevertheless, D-VIC achieves higher performance than all other algorithms on this challenging dataset.
-Notably, though all other algorithms (including state-of-the-art algorithms, such as LUND) achieve $\kappa$-statistics in the same narrow range of 0.298 to 0.316, D-VIC achieves a substantially higher $\kappa$-statistic of 0.350.
+Notably, though all other algorithms (including state-of-the-art algorithms, such as LUND) achieve $\kappa$-statistics in the same narrow range of 0.271 to 0.316, D-VIC achieves a substantially higher $\kappa$-statistic of 0.350.
 As such, the incorporation of pixel purity in D-VIC enables superior detection even in this difficult setting.

-As visualized in Figure \ref{fig:SalinasA}, D-VIC achieved nearly perfect recovery of the ground truth labels for Salinas A. Most notably, though all comparison methods erroneously separate the ground truth cluster indicated in yellow in Figure \ref{fig:salinasAGT} (corresponding to 8-week maturity romaine), D-VIC correctly groups the pixels in this cluster, resulting in a performance that was 0.089 higher in OA and 0.110 in $\kappa$ than the that of LUND, its closest competitor in Table \ref{tab: performance}.
+As visualized in Fig. \ref{fig:SalinasA}, D-VIC achieved nearly perfect recovery of the ground truth labels for Salinas A. Most notably, though all comparison methods erroneously separate the ground truth cluster indicated in yellow in Fig. \ref{fig:salinasAGT} (corresponding to 8-week maturity romaine), D-VIC correctly groups the pixels in this cluster, resulting in performance that was 0.089 higher in OA and 0.110 in $\kappa$ than the that of LUND, its closest competitor in Table \ref{tab: performance}.
 As such, downweighting high-density points that are not also exemplary of the latent material structure improves not only modal, but also non-modal labeling.
-Moreover, what error does exist in the D-VIC clustering of Salinas A could likely be remedied through spatial regularization or post-processing smoothing~\cite{murphy2019spectral, murphy2020spatially}.
+Moreover, what error does exist in the D-VIC clustering of Salinas A could likely be remedied through spatial regularization or smoothing post-processing~\cite{murphy2019spectral, murphy2020spatially}.